psd-casella/codepath-w08/README.md

 salespeople_territories.territory_id
 ```

-TODO: -GIF-

 **Bonus Objective 2: Build on Objective #4 (Cross-Site Scripting).
 Experiment to see if you can use XSS to: a) direct the user to a new URL, b) read cookie data, c) set cookie data.**

-Provided cookies are not properly secured, all of these can be accomplished by submitting JavaScript into the Contact form:

-TODO: JavaScript to Inject
-TODO: -GIF-

 **Advanced Objective: Build on Objectives #4 and #6 (XSS, hijacking/fixation).
 Are you able to execute a session hijacking or fixation attack using XSS instead of using the provided PHP script?**

-It may be possible, depending on the restrictions set on the cookie (e.g., HTTPOnly, sameSite, etc.)

-TODO: Try this maybe
-TODO: -GIF Maybe-